 Good old cheap ménage ammonia is relatively effective in removing semidry and dry acrylic makeup from porous shells, similar to essence, glass, and plastics.
 This is because ammonia is frequently used to stabilize acrylic mixes by raising that.
 The foamy variety might be stylish since it contains soap to keep the loosened patches suspended for easier rinsing.

 Be careful as the smothers can be violent.
 It might be stylish to clean with ammonia outside or under a cloud hood or similar cloud-birth device.
 It's rare, but the smothers can also spawn an antipathetic response.
+Once you have finished your artwork on a stretched canvas, you can hang it up as is or add a protective layer of varnish to preserve it.

 2. Rubbing Alcohol